goodsign/icu/README.md

 More info
 ----------

-For more information on libtextcat refer to the original [website](http://site.icu-project.org/), which contains links on theory and other details.
+For more information on icu refer to the original [website](http://site.icu-project.org/), which contains links on theory and other details.

 icu4c Licence
 ==========